University Finances at a Glance 2023-24

 Tuition fees and education grants

 Our main source of income is tuition fees from UK undergraduate students.
-Fees are currently capped at £9,250 per annum funded by government supported student loans which are repaid when graduates earn above a certain limit.
+Fees are currently £9,250 per annum funded by government supported student loans which are repaid when graduates earn above a certain limit.
 Other tuition fees include those for post graduate teaching and overseas students.

 Funding Body Grants